xorddotcom/awesome-blockchains/README.md

   c.
 What are their incentives?

 11. Integration with other networks:
   a.
-Does the network support or intended to support trustless integration with other networks?
+Does the network support or intend to support trustless integration with other networks?

+12. What is the one thing in your opinion that makes this network different from the rest?

 ## Networks to be analyzed
 1. Ethereum, and all scalability solutions